Yangyang International Airport: History

-Air Koryo operated charters from Sondok Airport to Yangyang Airport during 2002–2006 for few months per year.
+Air Koryo operated charters from Sondok Airport in North Korea to Yangyang Airport during 2002–2006 for a few months every year.
 Flights were halted indefinitely after relations soured between the two Koreas.
 Yangyang International Airport handled its last flight on 1 November 2008, according to the Korea Airport Corporation, and there were calls for it to be sold off or closed.
-It reopened on 16 July 2010 when East Asia AirLine started flying to Busan.
+It reopened on 16 July 2010 when East Asia Airline started flying to Busan.

-On 4 August 2011, Taiwan's TransAsia Airways began flying to Yangyang International Airport (five times a week).
+On 4 August 2011, Taiwan's TransAsia Airways began five flights a week to Yangyang International Airport.
 TransAsia Airways stated that it will be a regular chartered service.
 However, on 18 February 2017, TransAsia Airways went into liquidation.
 In 2011, 5,748 passengers used the airport.

-With Pyeongchang being voted as the host city for the 2018 Winter Olympics, an increase in passengers was expected at Yangyang International Airport.
+When Pyeongchang won the rights to host the 2018 Winter Olympics, an increase in passengers was expected at Yangyang International Airport.
 Korean Air scheduled additional charter flights from Yangyang to Europe and North America, including New York–JFK, Minneapolis–St. Paul, London–Gatwick, and Munich.
 This included a visa-free grace for the Philippines, Indonesia, and Vietnam so long as citizens land in Yangyang.
 VietJet Air is the only airline carrier that operates flights from South East Asia to Yangyang (charter flights from Hanoi to Yangyang).

 As of 2025, the airport does not have a control radar.